 Data have been collected from various sources of information, starting from the project’s partners, including other local, regional and national administrations, and capitalizing the great work done in already available data portals (e.g. European Atlas of the Seas, EEA data portals, SeaDataNet, EMODNET, etc.) and other past and on-going projects (e.g. SHAPE, CoCoNet, MAREA-MEDISEH, Ritmare, etc.).
 Some of the data were directly uploaded (as shapefiles or raster files) into the ADRIPLAN Data Portal by the responsible partners during the life of the project and then described through detailed metadata, using the collaborative functionalities of the portal.
 Other spatial layers have been included using standard web services (i.e. OGC-WMS) allowing the visualization of information provided by other atlases and data portals without the need of storing the data inside the ADRIPLAN Data Portal itself.

 Data are usually collected trying to include the most up-to-date information, but throughout the course of the project it could happen that some datasets or layers change or are updated from original owners, portals, projects.
-The ADRIPLAN Data Portal allows to a continuous integration and update of the information directly by the main users, through functionalities, that allows the update of spatial layers with new or modified ones and the correction or improvement of the metadata associated with the layers.
+The ADRIPLAN Data Portal allows the continuous integration and update of the information directly by the main users, through functionalities that allow the update of spatial layers with new or modified ones and the correction or improvement of the metadata associated with the layers.

 Main Outputs / Results

-More than 320 layers were organised in the ADRIPLAN Data Portal and divided in categories to facilitate the selection of data from the users:
+More than 400 layers are organised in the ADRIPLAN Data Portal and divided in categories to facilitate the selection of data from the users:

 - Coastal defence and sand extraction